Code-Institute-Submissions/GurraT-LittleS/README.md

 - unused code was removed
 - div was closed were they were opened
 - extra closing divs was removed
-- anchor-tab was arrange in accordance with recommendation from the validation
+- anchor-tab was arrange in accordance with recommendation from the validation (e.g. not inside button)